bookofproofs/bookofproofs.github.io/_sources/history/19th-century/da-silva.md

 * Da Silva's contribution were recognised with his election to the Grémio Literário (1846), the Academy of Sciences of Lisbon (1850), and the Institute of Coimbra (1855).
 * Da Silva died in Oeiras following a severe bout of pneumonia.
 * This is Daniel da Silva.
+* Daniel da Silva, poet of Mathematics, went to seek in these sciences what they possess that is beautiful ...

 Born 16 May 1814, Lisbon, Portugal.
 Died 6 October 1878, Oeiras, Portugal.